Photo by Kevin Bidwell from Pexels

 Stay busy on New Year’s Day with these weekend activities.

-Welcome to 2023, everyone!
+Welcome to 2026, everyone!
 January 1 is full for free and cheap activities to get you moving and exploring our wonderful city this year.
 Whether you like to be indoors or outdoors during the holiday, there is something for you to do.

 What to Do in Portland on New Year’s Day

-Get Free Entrance to Oregon and Washington State Parks
+First Day Hikes at Oregon and Washington State Parks

 State parks in Oregon and Washington are encouraging people to get outside on January 1.
-Some parks are hosting free guided first day hikes, and all Washington park entrance fees are waived.
+Some parks are hosting guided first day hikes, and all Washington park entrance fees are waived.

 Go Roller Skating at Oaks Park